flutter/flutter/CONTRIBUTING.md

 if you built an engine in the `out/host_debug_unopt` directory, you can pass `--local-engine=host_debug_unopt` to run the tests in that engine.

-Note: Flutter tests are headless, you won't see any UI.
+Flutter tests are headless, you won't see any UI.
 You can use `print` to generate console output or you can interact with the DartVM via observatory at [http://localhost:8181/](http://localhost:8181/).

 Adding a test
 -------------

-To add a test to the Flutter package, simply create a file whose name ends with `_test.dart` in the `packages/flutter/test` directory.
+To add a test to the Flutter package, create a file whose name ends with `_test.dart` in the `packages/flutter/test` directory.
 The test should have a `main` function and use the `test` package.